-The Compliance Section contains the Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance And Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards.
+The Compliance Section contains the Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance And Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.

-I trust that you and the members of the System will find this ACFR helpful in understanding the System, and our commitment to financial integrity and member services.
+I trust that the Board and Members of the System will find this ACFR helpful in understanding the System and our commitment to financial integrity and member services.